Boban Vasov

-Boban Vasov (Бобан Васов; born 9 January 1986 in Dimitrovgrad) is a Serbian football player who plays for Austrian club FC Großklein.
+Boban Vasov (Бобан Васов; born 9 January 1986 in Dimitrovgrad) is a Serbian football player who plays for Austrian club SC Aspang.

 Club career

 Serbia

 In 2001, Radnički Pirot youth had a friendly game against Levski Sofia youth team, on which the scouts of the Sofia side spotted him and after a short trial period in Sofia, they decided to transfer him to their football academy.

 Bulgaria

 He started the 2001–02 season with Levski Sofia, playing as a central defender.
 Later the season, thanks to the good performances, he was selected to play both 1985 and 1986 youth teams.
 In 2002, Levski youth team wins a double by winning the Championship and the National Cup.
 Two years later, his team finished at the third place in the Championship and have won the National cup.

 After playing his last game for the youth squad he started to train with the senior team of Levski Sofia, but from the club decided to send him on loan to Marek Dupnitsa.